 Should I Just Plead Guilty?

-Hiring an attorney helps ensure you receive fair treatment and that every possible defense is available to you!
-Don't just plead guilty without knowing all the facts!
+Hiring an attorney helps ensure you receive fair treatment and that every possible defense is available to you.
+Don't just plead guilty without knowing all the facts.
 Even pleading guilty to a misdemeanor charge can have significant consequences.
 Your best option is to consult a Criminal Lawyer in Georgia from the very beginning.

 What Must be Proven to be Convicted of a Crime?